Qualified immunity: Bivens and 42 USC § 1983 lawsuits

 Qualified immunity frequently arises in civil rights cases, particularly in lawsuits arising under 42 USC § 1983 and Bivens v.
 Six Unknown Named Agents (1971).
 Under 42 USC § 1983, a plaintiff can sue for damages when state officials violate their constitutional rights or other federal rights.
 The text of 42 USC § 1983 reads as follows:

 Every person who, under color of any statute, ordinance, regulation, custom, or usage, of any State or Territory or the District of Columbia, subjects, or causes to be subjected, any citizen of the United States or other person within the jurisdiction thereof to the deprivation of any rights, privileges, or immunities secured by the Constitution and laws, shall be liable to the party injured ...

 Similarly, under Bivens v.
 Six Unknown Named Agents, plaintiffs may sue for damages if federal officials violate their constitutional rights.
 However, not all Constitutional violations give rise to a Bivens cause of action.
-Thus far the Supreme Court has recognized Bivens claims for violations of the Fourth Amendment, the Fifth Amendment's equal protection component of due process, and the Eighth Amendment.
+Thus far the Supreme Court has recognized Bivens claims for violations of the Fourth Amendment, the Fifth Amendment's equal protection component of due process, and the Eighth Amendment, but as of 2022, the Supreme Court has severely restricted the availability of Bivens claims.